-Students should register for Diagnostic Practicum I (CODS 5510) in semesters following the Diagnostic Methods in Communication Disorders class.
-This one credit practicum is intended to provide a guided diagnostic practicum experience for new graduate student clinicians.
+Students should register for Diagnostic Practicum I (CODS 5510) in the semester following Diagnostic Methods in Communication Disorders.
+This one_credit practicum is intended to provide a guided diagnostic practicum experience for new graduate student clinicians.

 Students should register for Diagnostic Practicum II (CODS 6510) to accrue additional diagnostic hours.
 This one credit practicum is intended to provide a more independent diagnostic practicum experience for graduate students who have had exposure to clinical assessment.